crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ## Iteration

 Crystal offers several ways to do iteration.
-If iterating over an object, a natural way is to use `each`:
+If iterating over an _iterable_ object, like an array, a natural way is to use `each`:

 ```crystal-play
 vals = ["one", "two", "three", "four"]